- The Fiscal

 - What You

-The sizeable deficit in FY20 pushed up debt held by the public by 25 percent relative to a year ago.
-Eventually, once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.
+Since the onset of the COVID-19 pandemic, debt held by the public has increased by about 30 percent.
+Once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.